Leviticus 10 – The Conduct of Priests

 i.
 “How elegantly expressive is this of his parental affection, his deep sense of the presumption of his sons, and his own submission to the justice of God!”
 (Clarke)

 B. Aftermath of God’s judgment on Nadab and Abihu.

 1. (4-5) The bodies are removed.

-And Moses called Mishael and Elzaphan, the sons of Uzziel the uncle of Aaron, and said to them, “Come near, carry your brethren from before the sanctuary out of the camp.”
+Then Moses called Mishael and Elzaphan, the sons of Uzziel the uncle of Aaron, and said to them, “Come near, carry your brethren from before the sanctuary out of the camp.”
 So they went near and carried them by their tunics out of the camp, as Moses had said.

 a.
 The sons of Uzziel the uncle of Aaron: The men chosen to remove the bodies of Nadab and Abihu were related to Aaron and his sons, but they were not of the priestly line.

 b.
-They went near and carried them by their tunics out of the camp: Moses would not send a consecrated priest (Aaron or one of his sons) to carry these dead bodies outside the Tabernacle courts to burial.
+They went near and carried them by their tunics out of the camp: Moses would not send a consecrated priest (Aaron or one of his sons) to carry these dead bodies outside the tabernacle courts to burial.
 The work of burial had to be done instead by these relatives.

 2. (6-7) Mourning is prohibited.

 And Moses said to Aaron, and to Eleazar and Ithamar, his sons, “Do not uncover your heads nor tear your clothes, lest you die, and wrath come upon all the people.
 But let your brethren, the whole house of Israel, bewail the burning which the LORD has kindled.
 You shall not go out from the door of the tabernacle of meeting, lest you die, for the anointing oil of the LORD is upon you.”
 And they did according to the word of Moses.